-How to Install a Picket Fence
+How to Build a Custom Picket Fence

 Plot out fence outline and drive temporary stakes at all corners.
 Stretch a string between the stakes, making sure lines are tight and square.
 Use spray paint to mark the locations for the posts, which should be spaced 6’ to 8’ apart.
 Taking the time to measure and mark your fence properly will result in a stronger, better-looking end product.